Traveling to Iceland by Cruise Ship

 Photo from 7-Hour Westfjords Water-skiing & Sightseeing Adventure from Isafjordur

 If you want to add some thrills to your Westfjord exploration, you can combine sightseeing with the excitement of water skiing among the beautiful fjords.
-This 7-hour Westfjords water-skiing and sightseeing adventure is sure to be an incredible experience!
+This wakeboarding and water skiing tour includes sightseeing and will be an incredible experience.

 Other Ports and Harbours Around Iceland

-There are many cruise ship ports around Iceland that offer all kinds of experiences.
-Here are some other popular stops that may be included in your cruise ship travel itinerary!
+The coastlines of Iceland are very dramaticMost cruisers stop in one of the three major ports, but for visitors cruising around the entire island, Iceland offers many more charming ports of call with all kinds of experiences.
+Here are some other popular stops that may be included in your cruise ship travel itinerary.

 Seydisfjordur Harbor

 Seydisfjordur has been the primary connection between cruise ships and ferries to East Iceland for many years.
-It’s the arrival point for those traveling from mainland Europe via ferry and a popular Eastfjord stop.
-The town is known for its many beautiful wood houses, a very lively art scene, and the charming blue Seydisfjardarkirkja church.
+It’s the arrival point for travelers from mainland Europe via ferry and a popular Eastfjord stop.
+The town is known for its many beautiful wood houses, a lively art scene, and the charming blue Seydisfjardarkirkja church.

-It’s well worth taking time to walk around the town, see the local art at the Skaftfell Art Center, take in the exhibits of the Technical Museum of East Iceland, and visit cozy cafés and stores selling local handcraft.
+It’s well worth taking time to walk around the town, see the local art at the Skaftfell Art Center, take in the Technical Museum of East Iceland exhibits, and visit cozy cafés and stores selling local handicrafts.

-If you have the time, the town is surrounded by countless waterfalls and beautiful hiking opportunities, which you can check out with this exciting 2.5-hour hiking tour of 12 waterfalls!
+If you have the time, see the countless waterfalls and beautiful hiking opportunities nearby, which you can check out with this Exciting 3-Hour Fjord-Side Hiking Tour in the Seydisfjordur Hills.

 Djupavogur Harbor

-The cruise harbor by Djupavik makes it easy to see the local sights, including the Landabud Culture Center, the ARS LONGA art museum, Audunn's Mineral Collection, and the Eggs of Merry Bay art instillation in Gledivik.
+The cruise harbor by Djupavik makes it easy to see the Landabud Culture Center, the ARS LONGA art museum, Audunn's Mineral Collection, and the Eggs of Merry Bay art installation in Gledivik Bay.

 Photo from a Relaxing 2-Hour Kayaking Tour in Eastfjords from Djupivogur

-Djupivogur also offers easy access to beautiful sceneries.
-It’s lovely to stroll along the coast to take in the incredible mountain views!
-There are also nice activities in the area, like kayaking under the stunning Bulandstindur mountain, and during the cruise ship season, there are fun Djupavogur shore excursions to choose from.
+Djupivogur is also surrounded by striking natural scenery.
+It’s lovely to stroll along the coast to enjoy the incredible mountain views.
+There are also nice activities in the area, like kayaking under the stunning Bulandstindur Mountain, and during the cruise ship season, there are fun Djupavogur shore excursions to choose from.

 Husavik Harbor

-The town of Husavik in the North is known as the whale-watching capital of Iceland, so it won't come as a surprise that the highlight of any visit is a Husavik whale-watching tour!
-The harbor is the heart of the town and is always teeming with life, as it's a popular stop for travelers on self-drive tours and those exploring the Diamond Circle.
+The town of Husavik is known as the whale-watching capital of Iceland, so it won't come as a surprise that the highlight of any visit is a Husavik whale-watching tour.
+The harbor is the heart of the town and is always full of activity, both locals and visitors exploring the Diamond Circle.

 Hofn Harbor

-Hofn is a small town in southeast Iceland and a popular end stop on longer South Coast tours.
-It offers a gateway to Vatnajokull National Park and is an hour's drive from the famous Jokulsarlon glacier lagoon and 20 minutes from the incredible Vestrahorn mountain.
+Hofn is a small town in southeast Iceland and a popular endpoint on longer South Coast tours.
+It offers a gateway to Vatnajokull National Park and is a 50-mile (80-kilometer) drive from the famous Jokulsarlon Glacier Lagoon and only 10 miles (16 kilometers) from the incredible Vestrahorn Mountain.

 The cruise harbor in Hofn is conveniently located near the town center, so you can easily explore local attractions.
 Stroll through the town to visit the Hornafjordur Cultural Center, learn about glaciers at the Gamlabud Vatnajokull Visitor Center, or relax at one of the cozy cafés in town.

 The town is famous for its fresh lobster and seafood, making it a great spot to enjoy local Icelandic cuisine.
-This is why this 2-hour walking tour of Hofn is a great activity for your visit, as you'll get to know the town's culture and enjoy a local food tasting!
+This two-hour walking tour of Hofn is a great activity for your visit, as you'll get to know the town's culture and enjoy a local food tasting.

-For an extra adventure, you can join this 3-hour kayaking tour in the Hornafjordur fjord to enjoy the surrounding views.
+For an extra adventure, you can join this three-hour kayaking tour in the Hornafjordur Fjord to enjoy the surrounding views.

 Eskifjordur Harbor